mdn/advanced-js-fundamentals-ck/tutorials/02-functions/03-what-is-this.md

 Math.min(numbers[0], numbers[1], numbers[2]); // returns 2;
 ```

-This works, but it relies us having a manageable numbers of items in the array.
+This works, but it relies us having a manageable number of items in the array.
 Worse, it relies on us knowing how many elements are in the array.
-What if we had built up our array of numbers from some kind of user-input?
+What if we had built up our array of numbers from some kind of user input?
 We don't have a way of knowing if there will be 1 number in the array or 1,000.

 `apply()` will take the items in the array and spread them out over the arguments of the array.
 We don't have to access each element by its index, which means we also don't have to know how many elements are in the array.